 To assist in overcoming these challenges, capture methods like target hybridization followed by NGS, also known as hybrid capture sequencing, can be used.
 This approach allows for a large number of genomic targets to be captured in a single reaction, up to many megabases of content.
 There is a wide array of pre-designed panels available from a variety of commercial providers, and most also offer the opportunity to design custom panels.
 Human whole exome and pan-cancer panels are widely used, but hybrid capture can also be used to facilitate investigations into phylogenetics, evolution, epidemiology, and drug resistance.
 2

-Which Targeted Sequencing Method is Right for You?
+Which Targeted NGS Method is Right for You?

 PCR amplicon-based sequencing is widely used for highly targeted sequencing of a relatively small number of regions that are enriched by amplification with sequence-specific PCR primers.
 Depending on the method used, researchers can amplify up to 100s of targets in the same reaction.3